 The Commissioner of California’s Department of Insurance recently warned companies against this behavior, stating that insurers “are unfairly taking advantage of the COVID-19 crisis and providing unjustifiably low settlement offers knowing financial need is high and recourse to the civil court system in the state is currently severely limited.”

 The Commissioner also stated that insurance companies “are lowering or failing to make settlement offers with full knowledge that, because of the reduced California court schedules, policyholders are unable to obtain prompt redress in the California court system.”

 Get a Free Consultation with One of Our Attorneys

 Our Chicago personal injury attorneys at the Blumenshine Law Group know what it takes to make insurance companies pay fair and just amounts.
 We have the knowledge, experience, team, and process to deal with insurance companies that wrongfully deny coverage exists or that try to settle claims for less than their full worth.

-When it comes to holding insurance companies accountable, our winning track record and proven litigation strategy ensures our clients get their just compensation, no matter how many delays or denials the insurance company throws at us.
-If you have been seriously injured, call us today at (312) 766-1000, text us at (312) 719-2010, email us at email@example.com or contact us online to schedule a free case evaluation with one of our attorneys.
+When it comes to holding insurance companies accountable, our winning track record and proven litigation strategy ensure our clients get their just compensation, no matter how many delays or denials the insurance company throws at us.
+If you have been seriously injured, call or text us today at (312) 766-1000, email us at email@example.com, or contact us online to schedule a free case evaluation with one of our attorneys.